gamesbook/protograf/docs/source/setting_up.rst

 Linux users
 -----------

-You likely already have a version of Python installed.
+You likely already have a version of Python installed, but it is **strongly recommended** that you set up a new version in a "virtual environment" to work with **protograf**

-To setup a new virtual environment to work with **protograf**, you can use a modern tool such as ``uv``; see https://ubuntushell.com/install-uv-python-package-manager/
+Todo this, you can use a modern tool such as ``uv``; see https://ubuntushell.com/install-uv-python-package-manager/

 You can then use ``uv`` to install an updated version of Python into a